shaunak5997/flashbots-images/readme.md

 - Nix should be installed and the `nix-command` and `flakes` features should be enabled.

 - For now, the Debian archive keyring needs to be installed on your computer.
-This will be fixed in a future update.
+This will be fixed in a future update

 Usage
 -----